Nihon no hanga

-At the moment, the collection includes nearly 2000 Japanese prints of which 90% dates from the early 20th century.
-Nihon no hanga has as its goal to provide a comprehensive overview of the developments in 20th century Japanese print production, with an emphasis on the pre-war period.
+However, parts of the collection live on in other Dutch institutions.
+In October 2022, over 1100 works were donated to the Rijksmuseum Amsterdam.
+Nihon no hanga had as its goal to provide a comprehensive overview of the developments in 20th century Japanese print production, with an emphasis on the pre-war period.

 Nihon no hanga literally means ‘Japanese prints’.